sensemore/code.sensemore.io/docs/senseway_system_integration.md

 ## <span style="color: rgb(240,95,34)">Connectivity</span>

 ### <span style="color: rgb(240,95,34)">Wi-Fi & Ethernet</span>
 Senseway supports both Wi-Fi and Ethernet for network connections.
-By default, the network adapter is set to Wi-Fi, but this can be modified in the “Connectivity Settings” section of the Configuration page
+By default, the network adapter is set to Wi-Fi, but this can be modified in the Settings of the Configuration page `Settings > Connectivity`.

 ### <span style="color: rgb(240,95,34)">NTP</span>
 Time information is also used in the measurement messages sent by Senseway.
 Time synchronization is needed for this.
-For OnPremise installations, the time server can be defined from `Advance > NTP`.
+For OnPremise or private installations, default NTP server can be modified in Senseway Configuration page `Settings > NTP`.
 _Default: <http://pool.ntp.org/>_

 ### <span style="color: rgb(240,95,34)">MQTT</span>